Flexiana/framework/doc/tutorials.md

 You can run `lein migrate` with migratus parameters like: `create`, `destroy`, `up`, `down`, `init`, `reset`, `migrate` , `rollback`.
-It will do the same as migratus, except one more thing: you can use `with profile` lein parameter to define settings of migratus to.
-So instead of having only one migration folder you can define one for all your profiles.
+It will do the same as migratus, except one more thing: you can use `with profile` lein parameter to define settings migratus should use.
+So instead of having only one migration folder you can define one for each of your profiles.

 ```shell
 lein with-profile +test migrate create default-users
 ```

-Will create `up` and `down` SQL files in `resources/test_migrations` folder, and
+Will create `up` and `down` SQL files in folder configured in `config/test/config.edn`, and

 ```shell
 lein with-profile +test migrate migrate